namnhatpham1995/Conveyor-Belt-Project-HIS/README.md

 * Cao Minh Gia Huy
 * Dang Tong Ngoc
 #### Description:
+This is the nuXmv model of a simple conveyor belt system with one main line and two induction lines.
+The model of the entire system is in the CBelt.smv file.
+Formal properties of the model are defined and verified using nuXmv model checker.
+Throughout the project, two programs are used:
 * Papyrus-RT is an open-source modelling tool based on the concept of Model-Driven Engineering and is capable of generating executable C++ codes.
 It is intended for designing and developing complex, real-time, embedded systems.
 The modeling component of Papyrus-RT offers UML-RT for specifying software systems.
 * nuXmv on the other hand is a model checker, that can verify system models against a set of properties defined using temporal logics.